 From the Playa to Maker Faire, the diesel-powered Nautilus art car is always a hit.

-A close-up of the Arc Attack Tesla coil show in Fiesta Hall.
+11g.
+A close-up of the Arc Attack Tesla coil show at Maker Faire May Area 2013.

 Steampunk is always in style at Maker Faire.
 (Juliann Brown/MAKE)

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.